VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 9.1 Summary

 - Recent changes in grand list maintenance via the Vermont Property Information Exchange (VTPIE) have improved internal data organization and access to current use information
-- There is no modern, accessible public-facing means of digitally entering the mapped extents of lands submitted to be enrolled in current use, nor accurante current use extents of lands enrolled
+- There is no modern, accessible public-facing means of digitally entering the mapped extents of lands submitted to be enrolled in current use, nor os there a way to depict the specific extent of all currently enrolled areas as a digital map layer
+- Many historical

-- digitization (could be aided by records digitization)
+- digitization (could be aided by records digitization) compatible with other state efforts at records digitization
 ## 9.2 Justification

 ### 9.2.1 Lands in Current Use